Barcelona debates Pique"s role in Griezmann"s "No"

 The Barcelona defender is an investor in production company Kosmos Studios which made the documentary "The Decision," released on Thursday, in which the French striker, who had not told the Barca management, announced he was staying at Atletico Madrid.

 The documentary could cause Barcelona other problems.
-It showed negociations between Griezmann and the Catalan club.
+It showed negotiations between Griezmann and the Catalan club.
 Unless Atletico gave explicit permission for the contact, the Madrid club could make a formal complaint.

 Before the documentary was shown on a Spanish pay-per-view service, Pique even did a little promotion, tweeting an emoji of popcorn with the words "ready to watch 'The Decision' tonight."